Sheng ji: Number of decks played

 The game may also be played with single or multiple deck, in which the number of cards in the kitty and the number of points as criteria for increasing ranks need to be revalued.

 For single decks, it is typical to use 6 cards for the kitty (each player being dealt 12 cards each in a deck of 54 cards) and 40 points as the requirement to swap teams, and no double cards will be played, but combinations of cards may still be allowed.
 This variant is commonly known as "forty points" (四十分) or "competing over a hundred points" (打百分).

 For multiple (N) decks, the kitty size varies across regions.
 40N is usually used as the point requirement to swap teams, and the rule of combinations may still apply, but exceptions are only granted to full N-tuples (e.g. with three decks, doubles are still subject to the rule of combinations and players will have to take back their cards where necessary).

 Other variants

-Spin-offs of bashi fen include zhao pengyou, where five players play with two decks in fluid partnerships, with rules similar to that of fluid-partner Bridge.
-In this case, the dealer may call a particular card, and its owner will be his partner.
+Spin-offs of bashi fen include zhao pengyou, where players play with two or more decks in fluid partnerships with rules similar to that of fluid-partner Bridge.
+The number of decks is the half the number of players, rounded down, although the recommended player count is usually 5-7.

+The declarer team size is equal to the number of decks used, and the dealer calls particular cards indicating who their partner(s) will be.
+The number of calls is the remaining number of declarers, apart from the dealer.
+For instance, in a game of 6 players, the dealer can call for the first ace of hearts and first ace of spades, and whoever plays either of these cards will join the declarers.
+This can include someone who is already on the declarer team, which will result in a smaller team size.

 The playing rules stay largely the same.